 “Outside I would hurry and we’d twist like acrobats to peer under leaves and behind stalks to see what lovely new treat was growing, without disturbing anything.”

-I’ve heard vegetable gardening is very hipster-friendly right now.
+I’ve heard vegetable gardening is very hipster-friendly right now, and so is growing squash.
 I wouldn’t know, having never been hip.
 I think I may have a touch of arthritis in my hip, but that‘s as close as I get.
 But apparently along with beards and a disdain for mainstream culture, hipsters have developed a taste for local eating; self sufficiency; and a desire to have one’s counters cluttered with an excess of cucumbers.
 Given that hipsters are young, this is probably a good thing for the ongoing health of the human race.
 In my day (which wasn’t that long ago but far enough in the fuzzy past that I can use the phrase) gardening was for old people, it went along with moth balls and mints in your handbag which is horribly ageist but who wasn’t a little ageist at twenty?
-Ah but a few decades made me eat those words along with the feast of side dishes at Thanksgiving; because young people become old people if they’re lucky and suddenly there’s wisdom in age.
+Ah but a few decades made me eat those words along with the feast of side dishes at Thanksgiving (squash); because young people become old people if they’re lucky and suddenly there’s wisdom in age.
 Time teaches.

 “Apparently vegetables can grow in our very own backyards.
 Who knew?”